aadriien/whale-shark-site/README.md

 - **MiewID-msv3**: Hugging Face model to identify specific organism (who is this shark) — also training

-- ...

-- visit [computer-vision subfolder](./computer-vision/README.md) for additional details & acknowledgements!
+- Visit [computer-vision](./computer-vision/README.md) subfolder for additional details & acknowledgements!

 ## How It Works